tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Nov 09 2007

-Cory Predovic (a 19-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Cory Predovic (a 19-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Cory Predovic uttered a quick prayer to the Collective Consciousness to calm his nerves.
 As Cory Predovic entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Cory Predovic outright claimed that everyone is part of one Collective Consciousness.
 Cory Predovic argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.